Toggle mobile menu visibility

 If you see cold callers operating in Norfolk please contact us through our partners the Citizens Advice consumer helpline on 0808 223 1133 or Norfolk Police via 101.

-Looking for a Trader you can Trust?
+If you feel intimidated or are concerned for vulnerable neighbours call 999 Looking for a Trader you can Trust?
 Try a Norfolk Trusted Trader.
-Check out our online directory to see our Trading Standards approved members and read feedback from their customers
+Check out our Trading Standards Approved members on our online directory and read genuine feedback from their customers.

-Cold Calling Alert - Telephone cold calls about 'fire safety and security' - 7 March 2024
+Cold Calling Alert - Telephone cold calls regarding 'loft insulation' - 1 November 2024

 Our advice is always to be very wary of any approach made in a telephone cold call, never give, or confirm any personal details and never agree to someone visiting your home if approached in this way.